 Parameter Description Value Range Compressor Threshold Signal level after which the compressor will be applied.
-0.0 - -60. dB Ratio 1.0:1 - 100.0:1 Output Amount of additional output gain for the compressed signal.
+0.0 - -60. dB Ratio Amount of compression applied.
+1.0:1 - 100.0:1 Output Amount of additional output gain for the compressed signal.
 0.0 - +30.0 dB Mix Wet/dry mix of the compressor effect.
-0-100% Knee 0-100% Lower values apply a "soft" knee (compression is applied more slowly as signal approaches the threshold), and higher values apply a "hard" knee (compression is immediately applied when the threshold is reached).
+0-100% Knee How gradually the compressor reacts as the threshold is reached.
+0-100% Lower values apply a "soft" knee (compression is applied more slowly as signal approaches the threshold), and higher values apply a "hard" knee (compression is immediately applied when the threshold is reached).
 Attack Length of time to apply the compression.
 100 us - 300 ms Release Length of time for compressed signal to return to original level.
 10 ms - 4.00 s On/Off Enables or disables the effect.
 Off, On Нуре High Dampens or maximizes high end frequencies. -100 - 0 - +100% Low Dampens or maximizes low end frequencies. -100 - 0 - +100% On/Off Enables or disables the effect.
 Off, On